ghostwond3r/NBP/meet_your_terminal.md

 11. Explain piping.
 How do you perform piping?

-12. How do can you find a file using it name or a part of it ?
+12. How can you find a file using its name or a part of it ?

 13. How to check which commands you executed in the past?

 14. How do you keep your packages up to date ?
 When it is need ?

-15. How can you see you network settings from the terminal ?
+15. How can you see your network interface settings ?

 16. How can you manage routing, devices and tunnels ?